Alert Message Please update your browser.

 Your identity is essential for many reasons, especially when it comes to your financial well-being.
 If someone steals your credit card information and has been using it without you noticing, you could risk hurting your credit score or going into debt.
 Your personal information can also be used against you—for example, your passwords could be changed, locking you out of accounts or making it difficult to verify your identity.

 Unfortunately, this can happen to just about anyone, especially if you're not diligent about keeping information safe.
-Even your child's information is at risk—their SSN can be stolen and used to apply for credit card accounts, for example.
+Even your child's information is at risk.

 How to check if your identity has been stolen

-Identity theft is sneaky, and yet it can feel like it happens to you all at once.
-One minute you pay for your coffee with your credit card with no problem, and the next you're notified that you've been charged for an enormous purchase you didn't approve.
+Identity theft is sneaky.
+One minute you pay for your coffee with your credit card with no problem, and the next you're notified that you've been charged for an enormous purchase you didn't make.

 Living in the digital age where things can happen almost instantaneously, it's important to build new muscle memory in terms of monitoring all your online information and assorted accounts.
 There are a few healthy habits you can create to help you stay aware of possible identity theft: